 Timing of Payments to Schools

-Schools will be provided with targeted funding for every eligible VET certificate enrolment in each of the band funding levels, provided that they have entered the enrolments, including hours of enrolment, on VASS no later than annual VET enrolment deadline.
+Schools will be provided with targeted funding for every eligible VET certificate enrolment in each of the band funding levels, provided that they have entered the certificates, units and hours for each VET enrolment, on VASS no later than annual VET enrolment deadline, which for 2018 is 30 April.

 Payments to schools will be made on a quarterly basis as detailed in the following table.